EmileQP/personal-finance-tracker/README.md

 - Be able to add contacts and have people added as contacts if you message them or they message you
 - Add contact searcher
 - Order contacts by who sent you the most recent message with the first at the top
+- Make @media queries to make the website responsive
+- Add profile page where you can add a profile picture
+-